Honey Ham

 - Preheat the oven to 350°F.

-- In a saucepan, make the glaze: Combine the mustard, sugar and butter.
+- Make the glaze in a saucepan.
+Combine the mustard, sugar and butter.
 Heat over medium-low heat until combined, then stir in the honey.
 Turn off the heat, and let sit for 10 minutes.

-- When the ham has finished its first bake, take it out of the oven and unwrap.
+- When the ham has finished its first bake, take it out of the oven and unwrap the top half of it.

 - Turn up the heat of the oven to 425°F.